[Originally written December 2008]

 - At this point, I like to use a potato masher in the pot while it’s simmering to mash up some of the peas but not all of them.
 I have an immersion blender but I don’t want to blend the sausage, just mash the mess a wee bit.
 This also makes the broth a tad thicker although you do want to keep it a bit on the brothy side rather than the thickness of chili.

 - Adjust salt if needed.

 - Serve by itself in a soup bowl with a side of corn bread.
 If you’re not so traditional, you can also serve it over brown rice.

-Collard Greens and Black-Eyed Peas: I’ve also made this with a goodly bunch of chopped collard greens added after mashing the peas.
-This required another 30 minutes to cook down the collards but results in a very traditional-tasting black-eyed peas and collard greens dish full of vitamins but without the cholesterol.
+Collard Greens and Black-Eyed Peas: Adding sturdy greens and cornbread makes this dish a classic Lucky New Years meal.
+For the beans shown here, I added a goodly bunch of chopped collard greens to the cook pot after mashing the peas.
+This required another 30 minutes to cook down the collards but resulted in a very traditional-tasting black-eyed peas and collard greens dish full of vitamins but without the cholesterol.